 Selective Serotonin Reuptake Inhibitors and Serotonin Modulators: Serotonin abnormalities are linked to many emotional and behavioral disorders, including mood disorders, obsessive-compulsive disorder, and aggressive behaviors (Boland et al., 2021).

-The selective serotonin reuptake inhibitors (SSRIs) can effectively increase the amount of available serotonin within the brain (Stahl, 2014).
+Selective serotonin reuptake inhibitors (SSRIs) can effectively increase the serotonin available within the brain (Stahl, 2014).
 Increased levels of serotonin occur quickly after initiation of medication therapy.
-Initial medication response may be seen in about two weeks; however, the full effect may not be observed for up to eight weeks from initiation of treatment (Stahl, 2014).
+Initial medication response may be seen in about two weeks; however, the full effect may not be observed for up to eight weeks from the initiation of treatment (Stahl, 2014).

 Overall efficacy between the SSRIs in relieving depression appears similar.
 The choice of agent should be determined by matching medication characteristics with individual needs.
 Serotonin modulators (e.g., nefazodone, trazodone) are similar to SSRIs, though they operate by a slightly different mechanism.
-Special caution is indicated when liver damage is present due to the manner in which the body metabolizes these agents.
+Special caution is indicated when liver damage is present due to how the body metabolizes these agents.